Dear Friends of BNMI,

 BNMI’s mission encompasses four primary activities:

 - Networking and Professional Development: The Quarantune Snacks program allowed composers, performers and audience members to engage directly with the performance process by bringing the music to everyone's home.
 Our final composer chat allowed audiences to learn about the music from the composers themselves, and for the composers to meet each other.
 The Living Music Summit will provide ample opportunities both formal and informal for performers, composers and music lovers to network.
-The Living Music Summit will also include a workshop on writing for one or more of our core instruments, and an industry panel on diversity and underrepresented groups in the contemporary classical world.
+The Living Music Summit will also include a workshop on writing for violin and viola, and an industry panel titled "Rewriting the Narrative," focusing on creating more opportunities for underrepresented groups in the contemporary classical world.

 - Commissioning: BNMI has performed six commissioned works to date by internationally-acclaimed composers, winners of our annual commissioning competition: Ghost Notes, by Panayiotis Kokoras; Labyrinth Song, by Nicola Straffelini; Altered States, by Travis Alford; After the Rain, by Lonnie Hevia; Kindling by Charles Peck; and Living in Color by Alex Berko.
 The winner of the seventh annual competition, Andrew Davis' work, On the Nature of Things, has a postponed premiere scheduled for 2022 alongside the Cambridge Chamber Singers.
-The winner of the eighth annual competition is Paul Novak, whose new work will be premiered at the Living Music Summit.
-BNMI is committed to continuing the tradition of commissioning composers as part of its ongoing activities, and the Ninth Annual Competition will be closing on November 20.
+The winner of the eighth annual competition is Paul Novak, whose new work, Prisms and Mirrors will be premiered at the Living Music Summit.
+BNMI is committed to continuing the tradition of commissioning composers as part of its ongoing activities, and the winner of the Ninth Annual Commissioning Competition will be announced soon.

 - Programming: Entering our twelfth concert season, we have programmed the works of over 200 different living composers, including over 50 world premiere performances, in venues ranging from art galleries to performer's living rooms, to large concert halls.
 BNMI features a core ensemble, as well as a significant list of guest artists, consisting of some of today’s most exciting young performers within the Boston area.
 One of our ongoing goals is to compensate these highly talented and dedicated musicians with rates on par with their abilities.
 BNMI is also committed to programming music from underrepresented groups such as women, black, indigenous and latinx composers.